conso/bank-kata/README.md

 Test software modules from the outside, so defining the public interface first.

+Use a mockist approach (London school of TDD)

 ## Problem description

 Create a simple bank application with the following features: